Why use chromebooks

 - no viruses or malware

-- They do not run applications that can slow down a school network such as bittorrent and Steam
+- They do not run applications that can slow down a school network such as Steam

 There is significant debate in some communities about the relative merits of using Google Apps products compared with Microsoft Office products.
 The argument is often made that to prepare students for the workplace, they need to be using “industry standard” applications such as Microsoft Word or Excel.
 Our philosophy is that the most important thing is to learn how to use the key functions of these tools in a wide range of settings, rather than learning a specific program.
 Both Google and Microsoft products are available for use at Riccarton High School, but we have found that the Google suite of applications offers a more seamless experience that allows students to: